 - Keeps the IFC advisor informed of all IFC business and brings business to the President’s Council when necessary and appropriate.

 - Maintains close contact with all the work of IFC.

-- Manages education on risk management issues.
+- Educates chapters and members on risk management issues.

 - Develops new programs to assist chapters and presidents regarding IFC and community values.

 - Maintains an active calendar of IFC events and activities.